 Standard solutions were prepared by weighing 10 (±0.1) mg reference standards of chlorantraniliprole dissolving in 10 ml of ethyl acetate resulting in a final concentration of 1000 µg mL-1.
 A working solution of 10 µg mL-1 was prepared in ethyl acetate by appropriate mixing of the individual standard stock solutions and further dilution, from which the calibration standard solutions at 0.01, 0.02, 0.05, 0.10 and 0.50 µg mL-1 were prepared.

+(Figure please)

 2.2 Field experiment

 Field experiments were conducted at the experimental farm of ICAR- Indian Institute of Vegetable Research, Varanasi, Uttar Pradesh, India for two consecutive years in a randomized block design with four treatments and three replications.
 The chemical treatments for the management of borer pest of brinjal comprised of three dosages of chlorantraniliprole 18.5% SC at the rates of 20, 40 and 80 gm a.i. ha-1, denoted as half of the recommended dose (RD half), recommended dosage (RD) and double of the recommended dosage (DD), respectively, and an untreated control was simultaneously maintained during the study.
 Insecticide applications were carried out using a high-volume knapsack sprayer fitted with a hollow cone nozzle.